-This is a blog by Tomstafford & Vaughanbell where they share neuroscience and psychology tricks to help you understand what is going on in your brain.
-They share their content on Twitter where they have 24K followers.
+This is a blog by Tom Stafford & Vaughanbell where they share neuroscience and psychology tricks to help you understand what is going on in your brain.
+They share their content on Twitter with their followers.

 This blog is focused on helping people become better data scientists.
-They have a large following of over 1 million followers.
+They have a very large following.

 3. Pick & Register a Blog Domain Name

 Once you have chosen your niche, it is time to brainstorm a few names for your science blog.